Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Comfort

 Both the Hoka Clifton 9 and 10 are very comfortable shoes, yet with some differences.
-A lot of the differences are in the overall design and make up.
+The primary differences lie in the overall geometry and midsole construction.

-The HOKA Clifton 10 features a much chunkier midsole with significantly more stack height than its predecessor.
-This higher stack represents approximately 10mm of additional cushioning in the heel compared to the Clifton 9.
+The Hoka Clifton 10 features a much chunkier midsole with significantly more stack height than its predecessor.
+This higher stack represents 10mm of additional cushioning in the heel compared to the Clifton 9.

 The stack height does make a big difference in shock absorption but also does take away from sensitivity and trail feel.
 I felt the extra foam did help in overall “maximum” cushion and “foamy feel”.